md37971/DiceRollUIProject/README.md

 <ul>
 <li>Developed By: Michael Delgado</li>
 <li>GitHub Link: github.com/md37971</li>
+<li>Core Mechanics & logic: Java using Apache NetBean's IDE</li>
-<li>Developed in Java using Apache Netbeans & Python using Matplotlib library.</li>
+<li>CSV Displayer: Programmed in Python using Matplotlib library.</li>
 <li>Summary: Takes the randomized sum of three dices using Java's random library for the purpose of measuring which sum has the most frequent occurances with additional features including file reading/writing for data collecting purposes.</li>
+<li>Some bugs may occur since this project is in its early versions.</li>
 </ul>
 <hr>
 <h2>Project Description</h2>
+<p>A project developed for the purpose of measuring frequency of the sum of three dices per iteration, where each dice rolls (1-6).</p>
 <p>This project was based on one of my old physics assignments that was given to me in my senior year of high school, where we had to measure the frequency of the sum of three dices by either rolling them or programming it.
-This was when I challenged myself to program the frequency of the sum of three dices rather than physically rolling it.
+I decided to challenge myself to program the dice frequency rather than do it physically.
 The original program I programmed in high school was a small program I coded in Python using the same library for this project as well.
 This project is an advanced version of my old program with more features such as displaying/clearing tables, file reading/writing in CSV & TXT, displaying visual data of results, etc. This project contains files both programmed in Java and Python, showcasing cross-integration of two programming languages in one project.
 </p>

 <p>There are two components of this project that includes the Java UI (for core mechanics & logic) and an add-on program coded in Python for displaying data using the Matplotlib library.